 Module credits 5.00

 Prerequisites No prerequisites.

-Language of tuition Afrikaans and English are used in one class
+Language of tuition Module is presented in English

 Department Law Deans Office

 Period of presentation Year

 Development and presentation of a research proposal.
 (A research proposal must be submitted to the supervisor and accepted in the first semester of the second year of study before the student will be allowed to register for the mini-dissertation.)